mefiscripts/mefiscripts/README.md

 __Submitting code:__ Committers who write code should keep branches on their own forks, and send pull requests for review by another committer, rather than pushing directly to master.
 Force pushes are blocked.

-This repo was started by [john hadron collider](https://www.metafilter.com/user/240049).
+__Becoming a committer:__ This repo was started by [john hadron collider](https://www.metafilter.com/user/240049).
 I can't promise to act in any timely way on issues or pull requests.
 If you're willing to help out, please send me a Memail with your github handle and I will add you.

 License
 -------

-All contributions are copyright their authors and licensed under the [MIT license](LICENSE.txt), meaning they can be freely copied and modified for any purpose.
+All contributions are copyright their authors and licensed under the [MIT license](LICENSE), meaning they can be freely copied and modified for any purpose.